University of the Sunshine Coast joins OLH LPS model

 Posted by Martin Paul Eve on 19 June 2017

 We are extremely pleased to announce that the University of the Sunshine Coast has joined the Open Library of Humanities’ Library Partnership Subsidy system.
 In 2015 the Australian Research Council ranked USC well above or above world standard in nine key research areas and equal to world standard in five others.

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.

-Existing journals wishing to move to the platform should submit an initial enquiry to the Editorial Director, Dr Caroline Edwards at firstname.lastname@example.org.
-Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Prof. Martin Paul Eve: firstname.lastname@example.org.
+Libraries outside the US, UK, EU or Canada interested in joining the OLH Library Partnership Subsidy model should contact Professor Martin Paul Eve: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.
-European libraries can join here: http://lps.openlibhums.org/ or send an enquiry to Prof. Martin Paul Eve: firstname.lastname@example.org.
+European libraries can sign up at https://lps.openlibhums.org.